udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/iOS-Web-Developer-Nanodegree/README.md

 - Access to a Mac computer running OS X 10.10 or later.
 Basically, you need to have access to the most current version of OSX, so when El Capitan comes out, you will most likely need to upgrade to it as well.
 It should have the same technical requirements as Yosemite, though, so hardware shouldn't be a problem when that update occurs.
 - Prior object-oriented programming experience, in any object-oriented language
-- Strong understanding of programming concepts like variables, if statements, and loops, as well as object-oriented programming concepts like functions and classes
+- Strong understanding of programming concepts like variables, if statements, and loops, as well as object-oriented programming concepts like functions and classes.
+The iOS Developer Nanodegree will involve instantiating a lot of classes, using inheritance quite a bit, and it will use method overriding.
 - A basic understanding of Git and GitHub, specifically how to: clone a branch, fork, and create a new repository.

 There is also a [Readiness Assessment](https://www.udacity.com/course/viewer#!/c-none/l-3098108743); taking that should give you a sense as to your preparedness to enter the iOS Developer Nanodegree.